justdeleteme/justdelete.me/CONTRIBUTING.md

 	- `hard`: Sites that require you to contact customer services or those that don't allow automatic or easy account deletion
 	- `impossible`: For sites where it's basically impossible to totally delete your account, even if you contact them
 - `notes`: *(optional)* Notes will be shown when someone hovers on that service.
 Notes may include additional information you might need to delete your account (e.g. Skype) or consequences of deleting your account (e.g. iTunes).
+- 'email': *(optional)* If you have to send an email to a company to cancel your account, add the email address here.
+We'll do the rest.

 ##Contribution checklist